 The Radio Operator's responsibility is to maintain communication with the Base Officer (BO).
 His specific duties are

-- a.
-Assembling communications equipment (with the BO); - b.
-Establishing initial contact with the BO (and DO) during the Alert and Mobilization Phase; - c.
-Maintaining contact with the BO; and - d.
-Advising the QR Team Leader on the communications system.
+- Assembling communications equipment (with the BO); a. - Establishing initial contact with the BO (and DO) during the Alert and Mobib. lization Phase: - Maintaining contact with the BO; and C. - Advising the QR Team Leader on the communications system. d.